votommy/Reflex/README.md

 ## Developer Guide
 After making any changes to the code, do `npm run deploy` to update it on GitHub pages.

-*Developed with the help of a React crash course*
+*Developed with the help of a React course*